 Figuring out graphic design tools will give us the ability to go in-depth about design with creative freedom.
-But being a master in one specific area isn’t enough.
-For us, to be more holistic is necessary seeing that all design fields are influential for each other in many ways.
+But being a master in one specific area is not enough.
+For us, to be more holistic is necessary to see that all design fields are influential for each other in many ways.

-We will show you six compelling lists of our weapons that have stuck on us.
+We will show you six compelling lists of the weapons that have stuck in us.
 Let’s start sharing.

 Graphic Design Tools 1: Presentation Software

 Presentation software varies widely to help with its efficiency which allows us to access everything we need from any device.
 Each software has its uniqueness, such as crafty templates, usable tools, and collaborative features.
 Below are some presentation tools we bound up with.

 Microsoft PowerPoint is the first-rate presentation software that comes to our minds.
 This tool provides everything we need, like using animated transitions, adjusting fonts, and adding graphic elements.

 It is easy to get a boring slideshow if we are clueless about crafting.

 See also: Best Tools for Graphic Design Students

 Google Slides is very similar to PowerPoint.
 There are two special features, online and free.

 The great thing about Google Slides is that we can log in via browser or app, access the pitch deck from any device, and collaborate with other people in real time.
 We can embed videos from other sources and add audio tracks with sound effects.